 - It may show in special carousels designed to highlight news content, potentially providing increased traffic to your website.

-- Faster Loading provides a better visitor retention rate — According to Kissmetrics, 40 percent of web users will abandon the page if it takes longer than 3 seconds to load, with 47 percent of users expecting a page to load in under 2 seconds.
+- Faster Loading provides a better visitor retention rate - According to Kissmetrics, 40 percent of web users will abandon the page if it takes longer than 3 seconds to load, with 47 percent expecting a page to load in under 2 seconds.
 Furthermore, a 1-second delay can result in a 7 percent reduction in conversions.